 Tip #5 -Paint without Brush Marks with the Right Paint

 Use a paint with a long working time.
 Working time is how long you have before the top layer of paint starts to dry, basically how long you have to manipulate it.
-I have a few paints that I like for this: Benjamin Moore Advance (satin) and Fusion Mineral Matte Acrylic (matte).
+I have a few paints that I like for this: Benjamin Moore Advance (satin or eggshell) and Fusion Mineral Matte Acrylic (matte).
 I have had good luck with Country Chic Chalky Paint as well (my favorite chalk paint closed and I personally dislike Annie Sloan Chalk Paint primarily because of the short working time.)

 WANT TO LEARN MORE ABOUT THE RIGHT WAY TO PAINT FURNITURE?
 CHECK OUT THESE POSTS:

 - The Best Tips for Spray Painting Outdoor Furniture

 - The Best Way to Protect Your Painted Furniture

 - How to Paint A Bathroom Vanity

 - Removing Wood Grain for a Smooth Surface

 Now you know the key things to do when painting with a paint brush that will keep brush strokes from showing up on your project.
 I have used these ideas many times myself with glorious results!